xinwenfu/VChat_DEP/README.md

    <img src="Images/I9.png" width=600>

 4. Restart the system.
-   **Note**: ONLY do this if you have all the required recovery keys such as the bitlocker recovery key.
-Before the system can fully boot you will be required to enter a Bit-Locker recovery key.
+   **Note**: ONLY do this if you have all the required recovery keys, such as the BitLocker recovery key.
+Before the system can fully boot, you must enter a Bit-Locker recovery key.

 **Additionally** we can also enable this in the *Exploit Protections Settings* as shown below: